Click the following link to access that section of the Student Handbook:

 In particular, the Office of Student Involvement and Leadership is responsible for: (1) supporting student organizations and their leaders as integral members of the University community by serving as the leadership and organizational development clearinghouse; (2) implementing the Distinguished Speaker Series; (3) facilitating homecoming to create an educational, celebratory and community-centered atmosphere; (4) planning Parents' Weekend to purposefully connect students, parents and their families with the University community; and (5) presenting Family Day to engage and celebrate students, faculty, staff and their families with fun, social and interactive programs.

-The Office for Community and Civic Engagement (CCE) is located within the Multicultural Center, Old Main, suite 124.
-The CCE office provides opportunities for students to develop their knowledge and understanding of community and civic responsibility through educational programs, volunteerism, service opportunities and civic engagement.
+The Office for Community and Civic Engagement (CCE) is located in Jacobs Hall, Suite K. The CCE office provides opportunities for students to develop their knowledge and understanding of community and civic responsibility through educational programs, volunteerism, service opportunities and civic engagement.
 The CCE staff advises students on volunteerism, community service, social justice, civic engagement and responsible citizenship.

 The CCE curriculum provides an experiential learning approach to student development.
 The Justice through Service (JTS) campaign provides education, awareness and service opportunities for students to become actively engaged in social justice issues and civic responsibility.
 The JTS Speaker Series exposes students to civic leaders who impact change in their communities through service.
 Students are encouraged to participate in volunteer and monthly service opportunities through the CCE office, as well as student clubs and organizations.
 The CCE office provides Alternative Break Trip opportunities for students to travel to regional and national locations to engage in activism and service.
 The CCE office houses a Citizenship Education Library that includes numerous resources for both student organizations and individual students.